Adam A. Marshall

-Before attending law school, Marshall received a bachelor's degree from Kalamazoo College where he graduated magna cum laude, and studied abroad at the London School of Economics.
+Adam graduated from The George Washington University Law School with high honors and as a member of the Order of the Coif.
+Before attending law school, he received a bachelor's degree from Kalamazoo College and studied abroad at the London School of Economics.

 Admitted to practice in Maryland and Washington D.C.